Learn How to Grow Zucchini in a Pot Successfully and enjoy a fresh and organic harvest in a small space all year round with ease!

 Choosing a Container

-Zucchini is a pretty bulky plant, producing up to 10 pounds of fruit during the growing season.
+Zucchini is a pretty bulky plant, producing up to 10 pounds of fruits during the growing season.
 As a result, overplanting is out of the question.
-Additionally, it helps to ensure a 2-4 feet spacing between adjacent plants.
+Additionally, this fact helps to ensure 2-3 feet of spacing between adjacent plants.

 Zucchini Plant Care

 A general fertilizer with 10-10-10 N-P-K works best, as it contains nitrogen as well as potassium and phosphorous to stimulate flowering and fruit production.

 When using a water-soluble fertilizer, dilute it according to the manufacturer’s instructions.